-- 2. In the Report Template dialog, click the filter icon of the element you want to filter.
-When the filter icon is white, the element will not appear in the estimate.

-- Element will be included in the estimate. - 📅 Element will be omitted from the estimate. - Click Save.
+- In the Generate Project Estimate dialog, select Templates > Edit, or click on the toolbar. - In the Report Template dialog, click the filter icon of the element you want to filter.
+When the filter icon is white, the element will not appear in the estimate. - The Element will be included in the estimate. - Element will be omitted from the estimate. - Click Save.
 The quantity report updates automatically in the Generate Project Estimate dialog.

 Note: You can also prevent an element from appearing in the quantity report by editing the element's properties.
-See Excluding Elements from a Quantity Report on page 319.
+See Excluding Elements from a Quantity Report on page 353.